-- that has suffered damage, - that has been overloaded or mishandled. - that shows any malfunction. - whose proper functioning is subject to doubt, - that has exceeded its designated confirmation interval, or - the integrity of whose seal has been violated, is to be removed from service by segregation, clear labelling or cancelling.
+- that has suffered damage. - that has been overloaded or mishandled. - that shows any malfunction. - whose proper functioning is subject to doubt, - that has exceeded its designated confirmation interval, or - the integrity of whose seal has been violated, shall be removed from service by segregation, clear labelling or cancelling.

-Such equipment is not to be returned to service until the reasons for its nonconformity have been eliminated and it is confirmed again.
+Such equipment shall not be returned to service until the reasons for its nonconformity have been eliminated and it is confirmed again.